lucasdietrich/AVRTOS/readme.md

 - Wrong : Using double linked lists would also help to remove the idle thread from the runqueue in one function call, without finding it
 - Check that the thread own the mutex/semaphore when releasing it
 - Cancel submitted item
-- Custom errors code: e.g. : EAGAIN, EINVAL
-- Use <util/atomic.h> library to enhanced SREG flag restore or force on
 - Make the library fully C compliant.
 - Allow thread safe termination
 - Measure the execution time for thread switch and all kernel functions calls (k_mutex_lock, k_work_schedule, ...)